2River :// View

 The Literary Review :// View

 Out of FDU, this high quality journal, under the leadership of Minna Proctor, has been publishing superb literature from all over the world, and for many years.
-Take a week and linger in their archives, absorbing work from Iran, Japan, Beligium, and so many other places.
+Recently, each issue has been organized about a provocative theme, such as "The Lives of the Saints," "Loss Control," and "Invisible Cities and Scenester."
+Take a week and linger in their archives, absorbing work from so many inventive writers and so much of the world.

 The Potomac Metazine :// View